 Make backups of your work.
 Files get corrupted.
 So, always have a copy of

-your presentation on a backup thumb drive (or available on a network drive).
+your presentation on a backup thumb drive or else quickly available on a network drive.

 - Make sure you can show it.

 - Arrange ahead of time for a computer and projection equipment to show the

 presentation.
 If you cannot show your presentation for lack of equipment, your time and effort

 - Arrive a few minutes early so that you can boot up the computer and have the

 projector running when class starts.
 Don't make other students sit there waiting for you to get